ioah86/2016_Sortable_Challenge/doc/index.rst

     d) Download   l) List    u) Update   c) Config   h) Help   q) Quit
     ---------------------------------------------------------------------------
     Downloader> d all
+- Sphinx (http://www.sphinx-doc.org/en) for the generation of the documentation (optional)

   and wait.
 Afterwards, exit the downloader and Python.